alttch/psrt/README.md

 PSRT can process 100K+ messages on a single node with very low latencies (<1ms).
 Speeds are reasonable (1K+ ops/sec) even with enormous (1M+) payloads.

+Topic subscriptions in PubSubRT are processed with B-tree algorithms, which allows the server to handle hundred thousands subscriptions without any speed loss.

 ## Why not MQTT?

 We love MQTT.
 And we use MQTT a lot.
 There are cases where MQTT ideally fits